Caring, professional help for addiction

 READ MORE: How a Mother and Son Found Healing

 Family Group meets Thursday evenings from 5 to 6:30 pm for an educational group with a process group following from 7 to 8 pm.
 We believe family involvement is essential in the recovery process.

 Common topics covered in the family recovery group are:

 - Education on chemical dependency, substance use disorders, and the disease model

 The following are recommended goals for families to develop as part of their own personal recovery plan:

-- Learn about substance use disorders and the disease concept.
+- Learn about chemical dependency and the disease concept.

 - Learn to identify and discontinue enabling behaviors.